ArnoCan/pythonids/docsrc/index_part_abstract.rst

 The *pythonids* provides the automated technical detection and enumeration of the `runtime process framework layer of Python environments <python_categorization.html#>`_.

-The provided information identifies the
+The identifier are provided by two detail levels.
+The *Python Syntax* identifier as 16-bit values providing the major-minor-micro version, and the 32-bit distribution identifier, which provides in addition the information on the distribution.

 * **Python Syntax**:

-   :ref:`16-bit hex-value of the Python syntax version <PYTHONSYNTAXVERSIONS>`
+   :ref:`16-bit hex-value of the Python syntax version <PYTHONSYNTAXVERSIONS>` - :ref:`pythonids <PYTHONDISTIDSINIT>`

 * **Python Interpreter and Compiler Distribution**:

-   :ref:`32-bit hierarchical hex-value of the derived distribution of the Python implementation variant <PYTHONCATEGORIZATION>` including the major and minor Python syntax version
+   :ref:`32-bit hierarchical hex-value of the derived distribution of the Python implementation variant <PYTHONCATEGORIZATION>` including the major and minor Python syntax version - :ref:`pythonids.pydist <PYTHONPARAMS>`